v0ss3n/jekyll/_posts/open_wetlab/2019-12-17-bioplastic gemstones (part 2).md

 ![]({{ site.baseurl }}/images/wetlab/molds-4.jpg)

 ## Molding with aluminium foil
-I also made some molds with aluminium foil like last time, this time removing all of the plastic while it's still moist.
+I also made some molds with aluminium foil again, this time removing all of the foil while the plastic was still moist so it wouldn't stick.
+I added 3d printed objects again for the insect-in-amber effect.

 <div markdown="1" class="row-2">
 ![]({{ site.baseurl }}/images/wetlab/gems-1.jpg)
 ![]({{ site.baseurl }}/images/wetlab/gems-4.jpg)
 </div>

-Fully dried:
+Fully dried they look like this (the pink gemstones are alginate bioplastic ones from earlier):

 ![]({{ site.baseurl }}/images/wetlab/gems-5.jpg)